Retro (film): Plot

-In 1960s Thoothukudi, a gangster's wife, Sandhya, adopts an orphaned infant with a spear-shaped scar on his stomach.
-She names him Paarivel "Paari" Kannan, raising him lovingly while her husband, Thilagan, refuses to acknowledge the boy.
+In 1960s Thoothukudi, Sandhya adopts an orphaned infant with a spear-shaped scar on his stomach.
+She names him Paarivel "Paari" Kannan, raising him lovingly, while her gangster husband, Thilagan, refuses to acknowledge the boy.
 After Sandhya's death, a teenage Paari meets Rukmini at their mothers’ funeral rites in Varanasi.
 On their train back to Thoothukudi, when Thilagan is ambushed, Paari saves him, earning Thilagan's reluctant respect.

 By 1989, Thilagan remarries and has a biological son.
 Paari remains loyal to him and his criminal empire, though his new wife sees him only as a henchman.
 Reuniting with Rukmini, now a veterinarian, Paari falls deeply in love.
-After four years of courtship, in 1993 they plan to marry.
+After four years of courtship, in 1993, they plan to get married.
 At their wedding, Paari announces that he is leaving the life of crime.
 However, Thilagan accuses him of sabotaging a high-stakes arms deal—code-named “Gold Fish”—involving weapons smuggled for a prime ministerial candidate, Dharman.
 Paari admits guilt but withholds the location of the cache.
-Enraged, Thilagan tries to kill Rukmini, but Paari retaliates, severing his hand in the process.
-He is immediately arrested and imprisoned.
+Enraged, Thilagan tries to kill Rukmini, but Paari retaliates, severing Thilagan's hand in the process.
+Paari is immediately arrested and imprisoned.
 Heartbroken by his return to violence, Rukmini leaves him and moves to an undisclosed location.

-5 Years later in 1998, Paari is promised early release if he fights for a secretive cult.
+Five years later, in 1998, Paari is promised early release if he fights for a secretive cult.
 Learning Rukmini is in the Andaman Islands, he escapes custody and heads there.
 To win her back, he kidnaps Chaplin Laali, a comedic therapist, and impersonates him.
 The real Laali, under duress, plays along.
 On the island, Paari performs as Laali and reunites with Rukmini, who is unaware of his disguise.
 The island is ruled by the tyrannical Lord Milton and his son, Freddie, who abuses animals and harasses Rukmini.
 When Freddie goes too far, Paari violently attacks him.
 A humiliated Freddie hires a cult leader to capture Paari.
 Recognizing him, the cult leader informs his boss, Michael, and alerts Thilagan.